-The Governors will, where considered appropriate, consult with parents about admission arrangements.
+The Governors will, in line with statutory requirements, consult with parents about admission arrangements.
 They will also establish arrangements for appeals against non-admission.
 Details of admissions and appeals arrangements will be published each year.
-The County Application form (CAF) and the Academy’s Supplementary Information Form (SIF) should be returned by the date given in the ‘Moving On’ booklet for the academic year.
+The County Application form (CAF) and the Academy’s Supplementary Information Form (SIF) should be returned 31ST October 2021.

 If there are more applications than places, in year admissions will be considered using the admission rules.